2086: Takezo Uyeno

 He was born on 26 March 1895.
 He was a fisherman.
 His family includes Chika Uyeno

-(mother; nee Chika Kojiyama), Katsuzo Uyeno (father), Sato Uyeno (wife; nee Sato Tashima),
+(mother; nee Chika Kojiyama), Katsuzo Uyeno (father), Sato Uyeno (wife; nee Sato Tajima),

 Yukio Uyeno (son), Teruo Uyeno (son), Masaye Uyeno (daughter), Kiyoshi Uyeno (son),

-Hiroshi Uyeno [also listed as Harry Hiroshi Uyeno] (son), Mitsue Uyeno (daughter),
+Harry Uyeno [also listed as Hiroshi Uyeno] (son), Mitsue Uyeno (daughter), Casey Uyeno

 Sex | M |